-Only one user can be logged on to the HP TopTools Remote Control card at a time.
+NOTE Up to three users can be logged on to the HP TopTools Remote Control card at a time.
 To log off, using your web browser, shift to another URL.
-By default you are automatically logged off after five minutes of inactivity (you may increase this time using the TopTools Remote Control web interface).
+By default you are automatically logged off after five minutes of card or interface inactivity.